Deloitte: Sponsorships

 Deloitte LLP has served as the official professional services sponsor of the United States Olympic Committee since 2009.
 The UK member firm of Deloitte was a sponsor of the 2012 Summer Olympics and the Royal Opera House.
 The Canadian member firm was also the official professional services supplier for the 2010 Vancouver Winter Olympic Games and 2010 Winter Paralympic Games.

 In Asia, the Singapore member firm of Deloitte was a sponsor of the 2010 Summer Youth Olympics.
 The Australian member firm of Deloitte is a Founding Partner of Invictus Games Sydney 2018, and a Principal from the firm's consulting practice is CEO of the not-for-profit entity delivering the Games.

 Moreover, Deloitte sponsors many university sports teams and societies, such as the Edinburgh University Hockey Club.
 It also entered into a 3-year partnership with the Cambridge Union Society in November 2013.
-Deloitte has also delved into motorsport sponsorship, with the team currently acting as the title sponsor for the No. 37 TOM'S Toyota Supra team as TGR Team Deloitte TOM'S in the 2023 Super GT series.
+Deloitte has also become involved in motorsport sponsorship, with the team acting as the title sponsor for the No. 37 TOM'S Toyota Supra team as TGR Team Deloitte TOM'S in the 2023 Super GT series.

 In May 2017, Deloitte entered into a partnership with McLaren Applied Technologies (MAT) to combine Deloitte's experience in delivering large consulting projects and MAT's experience of engineering, sensors, simulation and analytical analysis.
 Prior to this, MAT had entered into a similar partnership with competitor KPMG in a ten-year deal in 2014 but it was terminated by KPMG in 2017.
 The partnership was later extended to MAT sister company McLaren Racing in June 2020 where Deloitte will work with McLaren to enhance the performance of the team and its cars.
 In May 2023, Deloitte and McLaren Racing signed a multi-year partnership extension.
+In January 2026, Deloitte and McLaren Racing signed a partnership expansion with Deloitte becoming the official transformation partner, where Deloitte will support the McLaren F1 Team, the McLaren IndyCar Team and the upcoming McLaren WEC Hypercar Team.
+The deal also includes the Deloitte logo appearing on the cars across the three teams.

 In May 2022, Deloitte signed a three-year sponsorship deal worth more than USD300,000 with the Football Association of Singapore to be the first title sponsor of the Singapore Women’s Premier League as the Deloitte Women's Premier League.